breuerfelix/breuerfelix.github.io/_posts/24-03-23-mass-replace-gitlab.md

 # Tons of Merge Requests

-Some repositories are now containing changes on our local disk.
+Some repositories now contain changes on our local disk.
 We do not want to manually go through every repository, checking the diff, and pushing it to GitLab.
-Even worse, clicking hour after hour in the UI in order to create hundreds of merge requests.
+Even worse, clicking hour after hour in the UI to create hundreds of merge requests.

-Lets write some script:
+Let's write a script:
 ```bash
 #!/bin/bash
 # traverse.sh